agentos-project/agentos/documentation/local_quickstart.rst

     Results after 1 episodes
     ...

 Great!
-It looks like our ``MovementUpdater`` Component is working as we expected.
-Because we created ``MovementUpdater`` as a Component, PCS is able to track arguments and dependencies of the Component for reproducibility purposes.
-Additionally, this Component can be published individually and used in other projects separate from the rest of the Components that constitute our agent.
+It looks like our ``MovementUpdater`` Module is working as we expected.
+Because we created ``MovementUpdater`` as a Module, PCS is able to track arguments and dependencies of the Module for reproducibility purposes.
+Additionally, this Module can be published individually and used in other projects separate from the rest of the Components that constitute our agent.